Robin’s backstory

 Photo of the Carson Valley, Nevada.

-I grew up in the Carson Valley east of Lake Tahoe, California.
-After graduating from Douglas High School in 1977, I moved up to the North Coast to Arcata, California and went to Humboldt State University.
+I grew up in the Carson Valley, just east of Lake Tahoe.
+After graduating from Douglas High School in 1977, I packed up and headed north to Arcata, California, where I enrolled at Humboldt State University.

 Lumber Mill, Northern California